pbrocketmoj/pvb-design-history/app/index.md

 ---
 layout: collection
-title: "A design history for prison visits booking at MOJ"
+title: "Visit someone in prison design history"
-description: "Document and share design decisions.
-Create a permanent record of how the service has developed over time."
+description: "Documentation of our designs and the decisions behind them."
 pagination:
   data: collections.all
   reverse: true